 As with all major life decisions, each person or family arrive at a commitment to make a change on their own schedule.
 There are a wide array of both valid reasons and procrastination-related excuses that can impact readiness to make a change.
 However, some reasons that seem purely logistical in nature can turn out to be emotional instead.

-Is the Guest Room Really Such a Big Deal?
+Why is Letting Go of the Guest Room Such a Big Deal?

 A common concern we frequently hear is about how people will continue family traditions without the “spare room”.
 I suppose the deeper reason is a fear of losing contact with friends and family, and in particular people may think that if they don’t have a big dining room and guest space, then people will no longer come and visit them.
 Or worse, the fear that they will be left out of family plans altogether.